The AI That Didn’t Take Your Job

 If you were anxiously watching the AI horizon, wondering if your job would be next…breathe.

-They see it as a very enthusiastic, occasionally chaotic intern who works for free and never sleeps.
+They don’t see AI as a threat, they see it as a very enthusiastic, occasionally chaotic intern who works for free and never sleeps.

 A Quiet Revolution

-There are no pink slips raining from the sky.
-No robot bosses pacing office corridors.
-Instead, it’s been more like mist…soft, quiet, and everywhere.
+This isn’t the AI tidal wave we were told to fear.
+There are no pink slips raining from the sky, no robot bosses pacing office corridors, instead, it’s been more like a gentle nudge here or there.